raeldc/kojo-klibrary/README.md

 Nooku is revolutionary to Joomla.
 It is as it claims to be: it reduces the required code to create a component, and it provides many tools that makes development easier and faster.

 Nooku is now at 0.67 and is on the fast track to 0.7.
-If you're looking for a framework that does many things for you, the Nooku would be right for you.
+If you're looking for a framework that does many things for you, then Nooku would be right for you.

-KoJo is a bare minimum framework it does almost nothing for you.
+KoJo is a bare minimum framework, it does almost nothing for you.
 But you can use a rich pool of libraries that are provided by the OpenSource community.

 In KoJo, you have room to implement your own style of programming.
 If in your experience with frameworks, you usually end up doing custom code that is out of the "frame", then KoJo would be just right for you.